Home » Hawaii on a Budget » Hawaii on a Budget: How to Cook While on Vacation in Hawaii

 You can buy chicken to grill for multiple days, but change up the marinade or the preparation.

-Also keep in mind when identifying your meals that you may not have as the kitchen tools that you are used to at home!
+Also, keep in mind when identifying your meals that you may not have the same kitchen tools that you are used to at home!

-In general, simple is better when meal planning for your Hawaiian vacation.
+In general, simplicity is better when meal planning for your Hawaiian vacation.
+Easy meals to make on vacation are the best way to go.

 Finally, create a grocery list for all of your breakfasts, lunches, and dinners that you plan to make during your vacation.